GLorenzo679/IA327-Generative-Models-for-NLP/TP1/Answers.md

 - Liam hoped that a beer
 - Liam hoped that a judge
-- Liam hoped that a girl
-- Liam hoped that a girl
+- Liam hoped that a girl (appears twice)

 Therefore, we are now sure that the 5-gram "box a hoped liam \<bos\>" does not appear in the training data.